Dalton Gang: Grat's escape

 Grat first rode to Charles Owen's ranch across from Clovis Cole where he stayed for a few days.
-Officers were watching Lit at Clovis Cole's, but didn't think to watch Owen's place.
+Officers were watching Lit at Clovis Cole's, but did not think to watch Owen's place.
 Grat then rode to a home seven miles south of Livingston, the home of his friend ex-supervisor W.W.
 Gray.
 The weather conditions during his escape led him to becoming sick with pneumonia, so he stayed near Livingston for several weeks, sleeping in Gray's cupola and watching the surrounding plains with an eyeglass for any sight of a posse.
 When Grat recovered, he was able to escape with the help of his brother Cole.
 They cut through Antelope Valley and skirted the desert down to San Diego County before taking the old trail to Yuma.
 The two left California in February 1892 and rode for a hundred and seven days before reaching Kingfisher.
 By the time Grat reached his mother's he had lost forty pounds.
 Cole had split up with Grat at Gila Bend, Arizona after the two got in argument in which Cole was trying to convince Grat not to join Bob and Emmett.